GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`value`
-   supported by the :code:`full` method. it indicates the value to which the array is initialized :code:`data` supported by the :code:`asstorage` and :code:`storage` functions.
-It is used to specify the buffer from which the storage is initialized (with or without copying the values) :code:`device_data` supported by the :code:`asstorage` and :code:`storage` functions.
+   supported by the :code:`full` method. it indicates the value to which the array is initialized :code:`data` supported by the :code:`as_storage` and :code:`storage` functions.
+It is used to specify the buffer from which the storage is initialized (with or without copying the values) :code:`device_data` supported by the :code:`as_storage` and :code:`storage` functions.
 It is used to specify the device buffer in case allocation from existing buffers on both the device and main memory is desired.
 :code:`sync_state`:
-   gt4py.storage.SyncState, supported by the :code:`asstorage` and :code:`storage` functions,  only has effect if :code:`managed="gt4py"`. indicates which of the provided buffers (among :code:`data`, :code:`device_data`) is up to date at the time of initialization.
+   gt4py.storage.SyncState, supported by the :code:`as_storage` and :code:`storage` functions,  only has effect if :code:`managed="gt4py"`. indicates which of the provided buffers (among :code:`data`, :code:`device_data`) is up to date at the time of initialization.
 :code:`copy`